 Does installing telematics reduce premiums immediately?

 Initial telematics installation typically delivers modest immediate discounts (5-10%) for participation.
 Substantial savings (an additional 10-15%) manifest at renewal once 6-12 months of good driving behaviour data is available.
-The key is active management, reviewing scores, coaching drivers, and demonstrating improvement.
-Passive telematics (installed but not managed) delivers minimal benefit.
+The key is active management — reviewing scores, coaching drivers, and demonstrating improvement.

 Can fleet insurance premiums be reduced mid-term?

 Mid-term premium reductions are rare.
 Most insurers price policies for 12-month terms based on risk assessment at inception.
-However, mid-term reviews may be possible following: substantial fleet reduction (removing 30%+ of vehicles), implementation of significant security improvements (following theft claims), or switching from any-driver to named driver structure.
-Most premium benefits manifest at renewal after 12 months of improved risk trends.
+However, mid-term reviews may be possible following substantial fleet reduction, implementation of significant security improvements, or switching from any-driver to named driver structure.

 Does switching from diesel/petrol to electric vehicles reduce premiums?

 Not automatically.
 Electric vehicles can be competitively priced, but aren’t universally cheaper to insure.
-Factors affecting EV insurance costs include: higher purchase values (comprehensive cover costs more), expensive battery replacement (£8,000-£15,000+), specialist repair requirements, and limited repairer networks.
-However, some insurers offer EV-specific discounts recognising lower performance and accident rates.
+Higher purchase values, expensive battery replacement (£8,000-£15,000+), and specialist repair requirements all affect EV insurance costs.
 See our electric vehicle fleet insurance guide for a detailed analysis.

 How long do claims stay on the fleet insurance record?